Obsessive–compulsive disorder: Medication

-The medications most frequently used to treat OCD are antidepressants, including selective serotonin reuptake inhibitors (SSRIs) and serotonin–norepinephrine reuptake inhibitors (SNRIs).
+The medications most frequently used to treat OCD are antidepressants, including selective serotonin reuptake inhibitors (SSRIs).
 SSRIs such as sertraline and fluoxetine are effective in treating OCD for children and adolescents.
 However, ERP alone may be as effective as ERP combined with an SSRI for OCD symptoms.
+A 2025 network meta-analysis of 71 randomized trials found that combining exposure therapy with an SSRI was more helpful for children with OCD than taking an SSRI by itself.

 SSRIs are a second-line treatment of adult OCD with mild functional impairment and as first-line treatment for those with moderate or severe impairment.
 In children, SSRIs can be considered as a second-line therapy in those with moderate to severe impairment, with close monitoring for psychiatric adverse effects.
 Patients treated with SSRIs are about twice as likely to respond to treatment as are those treated with placebo, so this treatment is qualified as efficacious.
 Efficacy has been demonstrated both in short-term (6–24 weeks) treatment trials and in discontinuation trials with durations of 28–52 weeks.

 Clomipramine, a medication belonging to the class of tricyclic antidepressants, appears to work as well as SSRIs, but has a higher rate of side effects.
 Clomipramine has been shown to be possibly more effective than a placebo.

 In 2006, the National Institute for Health and Care Excellence (NICE) guidelines recommended augmentative second-generation (atypical) antipsychotics for treatment-resistant OCD.
-Atypical antipsychotics are not useful when used alone and no evidence supports the use of first-generation antipsychotics.
-For OCD treatment specifically, there is tentative evidence for risperidone and insufficient evidence for olanzapine.
-Quetiapine is no better than placebo with regard to primary outcomes, but small effects were found in terms of Y-BOCS score.
-The efficacy of quetiapine and olanzapine are limited by an insufficient number of studies.
-A 2014 review article found two studies that indicated that aripiprazole was "effective in the short-term" and found that "[t]here was a small effect-size for risperidone or antipsychotics in general in the short-term"; however, the study authors found "no evidence for the effectiveness of quetiapine or olanzapine in comparison to placebo."
-While quetiapine may be useful when used in addition to an SSRI/SNRI in treatment-resistant OCD, these drugs are often poorly tolerated and have metabolic side effects that limit their use.
-A guideline by the American Psychological Association suggested that dextroamphetamine may be considered by itself after more well-supported treatments have been attempted.
+Current evidence is limited regarding their use as monotherapy in OCD.
+For OCD treatment, there is tentative short-term evidence supporting risperidone and aripiprazole, insufficient evidence for olanzapine, and quetiapine shows no significant benefit versus placebo, with overall conclusions limited by a small number of studies.